bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 fiddly.
 The inbuilt Neovim terminal however makes this operation a breeze via traditional Vim visual selection and yanking.

-The [vim-test](https://github.com/janko-m/vim-test) plugin provides direct Neovim terminal support when running tests (for example Rails RSpec tests).
+The [vim-test](https://github.com/janko-m/vim-test) plugin also provides direct Neovim terminal support when running tests (for example Rails RSpec tests).
 In Vim, when invoking a test through the *vim-test* plugin, the edit session will context switch back to the host terminal and run the test.
 Hence, it is not